Using pages as backgrounds

 Create a Template

-If you are using draw.io for Confluence you could add templates of your background pages in both cloud and data centre.
+If you are using draw.io for Confluence you could add templates of your background pages in both Cloud and Data Center.

 If you are storing your diagrams in Google Drive, you could create a background pages folder in your shared team drive that users can copy and use as a basis for their own diagrams.